-- Evaluating provision within and beyond classrooms as part of whole school review termly. - Reviewing pupils' individual progress towards their goals each term. - Reviewing the impact of interventions after 8 week or a term, depending on the intervention. - Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress - Holding annual reviews for pupils with EHC plans - 5.12 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN
+- Evaluating provision within and beyond classrooms as part of whole school review termly. - Reviewing pupils' individual progress towards their goals each term. - Reviewing the impact of interventions after 8 week or a term, depending on the intervention. - · Using pupil questionnaires - Monitoring by the SENCO - Using provision maps to measure progress - Holding annual reviews for pupils with statements of SEN or EHC plans

+5.12 Enabling pupils with SEN to engage in activities available to those in the school who do not have SEN